 Wooden Cages & Hutches

 I don't recommend these wooden cages, mostly because it takes a lot of effort to make them safe and sanitary.

 While these cages are more appealing to look at, wood is near impossible to sanitize.
-The the urine will soak into the wood and harvest bacteria.
-There are several ways to seal the wood but it will take some time and patience.
-Use a water based polyurethane to seal the wood.
-The cage will need to air out until there is no odor from the sealant.
+The urine will soak into the wood and harvest bacteria.
+Plus, the wooden cage would make a heat lamp a fire hazard.